FortuneV13/harmony_node_stats/README.md

 0701becb090da6d7a74175f645c3827756433278064b89a3299fceaf95c5faa2faeab642bd5c46e30128f1240742ce8f
 Date & Time: 2022-02-07 13:03:34
 ```
-- If your node has gone into 'Syncing' mode due to a harmony error, it will alert you.
+- <b>If your node has gone into 'Syncing' mode due to a harmony error, it will alert you.</b>
 ```
 🚨!!! shard3-fsn = Syncing !!!🚨
 Please check node.